-The advantage of anodized aluminum surfaces over painted steel is how much wear and tear occurs over time.
+The advantage of anodized aluminum surfaces over printed steel is how much wear and tear occurs over time.
 The scratching nickel demonstration in the video above illustrates another benefit of using anodized aluminum legs instead of painted steel.
-The anodization process doesn’t merely coat the surface, it infuses the color and makes the surface harder than a diamond.
+The anodization process doesn't merely coat the surface, it infuses the color and makes the surface harder than a diamond.

 Alternatively, paint or a powder coat covers the steel.
 In either case, given time, the surface coating becomes scratched, chipped, or worn down.

 By choosing to use anodized aluminum legs, RightAngle prevents damage to a top-end height adjustable desk.

 Glides are one of the most critical pieces of a standing desk; they are also among the least known.
 A glide system serves two purposes on adjustable height desks:

 - Proper Fit: glides create the exact fit between different sized columns

 - Lubrication: as the components of the legs move, glides provide lubrication.

 The Elegante XT desk uses Dupont® Delrin® Acetal plastics for its glide system.
 The acetal plastic is very durable and provides the best performance for high cycle counts.